A Measurement System Can Be Modeled by the Equation .5y+y=f(T)

 where h denotes the heat transfer coefficient and T amb denotes the ambient temperature.
 The outward unit normal vector to the boundary surface is denoted past n.
 Equations (x) to (13) describe the mathematical model for the estrus sink, as shown below.

 The domain equation and boundary conditions for a mathematical model of a estrus sink.
+The domain equation and purlieus conditions for a mathematical model of a heat sink.

 The side by side footstep is to multiply both sides of Eq. (x) past a test function φ and integrate over the domain Ω: